top of page

 That’s what people of my parent’s generation told me.
-Even if I had just run downstairs having accidentally set fire to my bedroom hoping to organise a chain of people to pass along buckets of water onto the blaze, it wouldn’t have mattered.
-I should wait quietly, smoke floating silently under the door, until I’m invited to speak.
+Even if I had just accidentally set fire to my bedroom and I now wanted them to help pass along buckets of water to put out the flames, it wouldn’t have mattered.
+I should wait quietly until I’m invited to speak, smoke floating silently under the door.

-Well, that’s all very noble.
-However, interrupting is a reality of life and an essential skill in business.
+Anyway, enough domestic stories.
+Let's talk business, where interrupting is an essential skill.
 We need to interrupt to keep a wandering meeting on track, to correct factual inaccuracies, to show we don’t approve of something said, or even just to show off a little.

 These people must think I’m an idiot.